loomkoom/get-vods-clips/README.md

 **get_stream_data.cmd** returns a list with all stream data in certain time period from channel name and date range with each stream as (timestamp, broadcast-id, minutes, title)

-**test_vods.cmd** test all the vod links (with vlc) in the specified input file in /output/data and writes all succesful links to output file
+**test_vods.cmd** test all the vod links (with mpv) in the specified input file in /output/data and writes all succesful links to output file

 <!-- ROADMAP -->